tarynpatterson/nashville-businesses-in-black-communities/README.md

 ![Nashville Businesses in Black Communities - Tableau Dashboard](https://github.com/tarynpatterson/nashville-businesses-in-black-communities/blob/main/images/NBBC%20Dashboard.PNG)

-I was able to create the above dashboard to analyze my findings.
+I created the above dashboard to analyze my findings.
+It’s no surprise with Nashville being a major tourist area and medical hub that restaurants and medical services are high on the list, and the businesses in predominantly Black Communities reflect that.
 There are also a large amount of gas stations, convenience stores, supply warehouses, bars, and music stores/studios.
-It’s no surprise with Nashville being a major tourist area and medical hub that restaurants and medical services are high on the list, and the businesses in predominantly Black Communities reflect that.
-Someone looking for employment in these immediate communities would find ample options in these 2 fields.
+Someone looking for employment in these immediate communities would find ample options in these fields.

 I found there were not a lot of entertainment or attractions.
 There were also not a lot of book stores, non-profits, or other niche-market businesses.
 Someone wanting to invest in these communities and open a business that would stand out among the rest or not have much competition might want to look into going into these fields, or using the dashboard to find a business not yet represented in these communities.